EddyVinck/astro-engineering-blog/src/content/blog/enabling-emoji-reactions.md

 ## Adding new articles

 To trigger the instantiation of the post reactions for a new article, you'll need to refresh the [/blog](/blog) page so that the `getStaticPaths` function runs.

+In `src/pages/blog/[...page].astro` you can see how the implementation of `getStaticPaths` will try to initialize the post reactions in your Appwrite database collection if you have added your Appwrite API key as an environment variable.

 ## Troubleshooting